Pulmonary hypertension

 • High-dose calcium channel blockers.
 These medicines help relax the muscles in the walls of blood vessels.
 They include amlodipine (Norvasc), diltiazem (Cardizem, Tiazac, others) and nifedipine (Procardia).
 Although calcium channel blockers can be effective, only a small number of people with pulmonary hypertension improve while taking them.

 • Blood thinners.
 Also called anticoagulants, these medicines help prevent blood clots.
 One example is warfarin (Jantoven).
-Blood-thinning medicines slow the clotting process.
 The medicines can increase the risk of bleeding.
-This is especially true if you're having surgery or a procedure that enters the body or creates an opening in the skin.
-Talk to your health care team about your risk.
+This is especially true if you're having surgery or a treatment that enters the body or creates an opening in the skin.
+Talk to your healthcare team about your risk.

 • Digoxin (Lanoxin).
 This medicine helps the heart beat stronger and pump more blood.
 It can help control irregular heartbeats.